Use Cases:

 File converter script

-script to parse timezone data and compile the binary data files required
+This package includes the file_converter.py script to parse timezone data and compile the binary data files required

-by the timezonefinder
+by the timezonefinder package.

-This script is built for processing the specific geojson
+This script is built for processing the specific geojson format of the default data: timezone-boundary-builder.

 Any other data in this format can also be parsed:

-Per default the script parses the combined.json
+Per default the script parses the combined.json from its own parent directory (timezonefinder) into data files inside its parent directory.

-package with data files from another location is described HERE.
+How to use the timezonefinder package with data files from another location is described HERE.

 Data parsing shell script

-shell script simplifies downloading the latest version of
+The included parse_data.sh shell script simplifies downloading the latest version of

 timezone-boundary-builder

-data and parsing in with file_converter.py
+data and parsing in with file_converter.py.

-It supports downloading and parsing the timezone-boundary-builder
+It supports downloading and parsing the timezone-boundary-builder version WITHOUT ocean timezones.

 This is useful if you do not require ocean timezones and want to have smaller data files.